Community mental health service: 21st century and modern trends

 In 2002 President George W. Bush increased funding for community health centers.
 The funding aided in the construction of additional centers and increased the number of services offered at these centers, which included healthcare benefits.
 In 2003, the New Freedom Commission on Mental Health, established by President Bush, issued a report.
 The report was in place to "conduct a comprehensive study of the United States mental health delivery system..."
 Its objectives included assessing the efficiency and quality of both public and private mental health providers and identifying possible new technologies that could aid in treatment.

 As the 20th century came to a close and the 21st century began, the number of patients diagnosed with a mental health or substance abuse disorder receiving services at community mental health centers grew from 210,000 to approximately 800,000.
 This nearly four-fold increase shows just how important community mental health centers are becoming to the general population's wellbeing.
-Unfortunately, this drastic rise in the number of patients was not mirrored by a concomitant rise in the number of clinicians serving this population.
+This drastic rise in the number of patients was not mirrored by a concomitant rise in the number of clinicians serving this population.
 The staggering new numbers of patients then are being forced to seek specialized treatment from their primary care providers or hospital emergency rooms.
-The unfortunate result of this trend is that when a patient is working with his or her primary care provider, he or she is more likely for a number of reasons to receive less care than with a specialized clinician.
+The result of this trend is that a patient who is working with a primary care provider is more likely to receive less care than with a specialized clinician.

 Politics and funding have always been and continue to be a topic of contention when it comes to funding of community health centers.
 Political views aside, it is clear that these community mental health centers exist largely to aid areas painfully under resourced with psychiatric care.
 In 2008, over 17 million people utilized community mental health centers with 35% being insured through Medicaid, and 38% being uninsured.
+Networks like Open Path Collective, established in 2015, offer discounted rates to uninsured and underinsured people who cannot otherwise afford psychotherapy.
 As the 2000s continued, the rate of increase of patients receiving mental health treatment in community mental health centers stayed steady.